johnkerl/miller/docs/src/manpage.md

        --jvstack                Put one key-value pair per line for JSON output (multi-line output).
 This is the default for JSON output format.
-       --no-jlistwrap           Wrap JSON output in outermost `[ ]`.
+       --no-jlistwrap           Do not wrap JSON output in outermost `[ ]`.
 This is the default for JSON Lines output format.
        --no-jvstack             Put objects/arrays all on one line for JSON output.
                                 This is the default for JSON Lines output format.